 English, PDF, 383kb

-The tax-to-GDP ratio in Norway decreased by 0.3 percentage points, from 38.3% in 2015 to 38.0% in 2016.
-The corresponding figures for the OECD average were an increase of 0.3 percentage points from 34.0% to 34.3% over the same period.
+The OECD’s annual Revenue Statistics report found that the tax-to-GDP ratio in Norway increased by 0.2 percentage points from 38.8% in 2017 to 39.0% in 2018.
+The corresponding figure for the OECD average was a slight increase of 0.1 percentage point from 34.2% to 34.3% over the same period.

 These country profiles focus on countries' domestic legislation regarding key transfer pricing principles, including the arm's length principle, transfer pricing methods, comparability analysis, intangible property, intra-group services, cost contribution agreements, transfer pricing documentation, administrative approaches to avoiding and resolving disputes, safe harbours and other implementation measures.

-English, PDF, 418kb
+English, PDF, 128kb

-English, PDF, 513kb
+English, PDF, 264kb